how To Flavor coffee: 33 simple ideas

 4. Flavor extracts

 Flavor extracts come in many forms, including vanilla, nuts, coconut, orange, and chocolate, all of which can pair deliciously with the right coffee.
 They are basically nutritionless, which makes them a tremendous calorie-free and sugar-free way to liven up your coffee (3).
-So consider a hint of vanilla extract in your morning brew.
+So consider a hint of vanilla extract in your morning brew or check out these DIY coffee syrups to add to your brew.

 5. Cocoa powder